About the Festival and Our Sponsors

 - Jodi Youmans-Jones, Casper College Department of Theatre and Dance

-- Hanz Olson, Librarian and Archivist, Western History Center
+- Hanz Olson, librarian and archivist, Western History Center at Casper College

 - Carrie Pardee, Natrona County Library